 With that said, I will repeat what I said earlier…

-Most hospitals in America will use benzodiazepines to prevent or reduce symptoms of acute alcohol withdrawal.
+Most hospitals in America will use benzodiazepines to prevent or reduce symptoms of acute withdrawal.
 This process can take up to a week, and doses will be determined by a doctor based on individual characteristics.

-Magnesium is also known to reduce the severity of alcohol withdrawal symptoms. (source) A select few treatment centers use megadoses of magnesium, along with other nutrients like vitamin C, to detoxify the body and reduce the severity of alcohol withdrawal.
+Magnesium is also known to reduce the severity of withdrawal symptoms. (source) A select few treatment centers use megadoses of magnesium, along with other nutrients like vitamin C, to detoxify the body and reduce the severity of withdrawal.

 What happens mentally when you stop drinking?